• Skip to primary navigation

 So, there are a million “start a blog” posts you can read (including this one) but the process starts with deciding where to host your blog.

-There are platforms that let you start a blog for free but if you’re using your blog to promote your VA business, you’re better off paying for a self-hosted site with WordPress.org and a blog hosting service.
+Some platforms let you start a blog for free but if you’re using your blog to promote your VA business, you’re better off paying for a self-hosted site with WordPress.org and a blog hosting service.

 The blog host I use is Siteground and they’re amazing.
-I’ve never had an issue with my site going down, the customer service is super-responsive and the pricing can’t be beat.
+I’ve never had an issue with my site going down, the customer service is super-responsive and the pricing is unbeatable.

-Once you get hosting, you’ll need to install a theme, write an About Me page, create a Hire Me page for prospective clients and then start adding posts.
+Once you get hosting, you’ll need to install a theme, write an About Me page, create a Hire Me page for prospective clients, then start adding posts.

 From there, you can go back to those social channels you’re active on and start promoting your blog.
 The goal here is to build your reputation and credibility with the people who may eventually want to hire you.